32ba/manaba-enhanced-CIT/README.md

 1. Highlight the publication deadline of course newses and course contents.

+1. Remove the confirmation dialogue when you click links.

+## Changes from the original
+The following functions have been removed because they do not exist in Chiba Institute of Technology's manaba.

 1. Enable filtering of courses in mypage by terms/modules.

-1. Remove the confirmation dialogue when you click links.

 1. Add a context menu to open the attend code in Respon.